We answer your questions

 3 | What are the main differences between the Simple, Advanced and Qualified signature?

-The advanced electronic signature is one of the three most widespread types of signature.
+The advanced electronic signature is one of the three most widespread types of signs.
 This signature presents substantial differences with the other two types: the simple electronic signature and the qualified electronic signature.

 The main difference with the simple electronic signature lies in the identification of the person signing.
 This type of simple signature does not have the obligation to create a signature identification pattern, while in the advanced one it is an indispensable requirement.